sentialabs/sentialabs.com/_posts/2019-02-19-SageMaker-In-Action.md

 role = get_execution_role()
 print(role) # This is the role that SageMaker would use to leverage AWS resources (S3, CloudWatch) on your behalf

-bucket = "XYZ" # Replace with your own bucket name if needed print(bucket) data_key = 'twitter-data/hashtags/aws/2019-01-04/labeled.csv/hashtag-labeled-only-tweet.csv'
+bucket = "XYZ" # Replace with your own bucket name print(bucket) data_key = 'twitter-data/hashtags/aws/2019-01-04/labeled.csv/hashtag-labeled-only-tweet.csv'
 data_location = 's3://{}/{}'.format(bucket, data_key)